 80 Stanley (2015, 2018) maintains that the subjects of propaganda in liberal democracies are susceptible thereto because they are in grip of false ideology.
 What this account seems to miss is that-as frightening as it may sound-the aestheticization of politics actually finds its footing at an epistemically respectable level.
 When the old theoretical concepts have broken down, the ideology they supported begs to be replaced.
 It can only be replaced by a new theoretical ideology if that new ideology can be theoretically justified.
 But this is ruled out by the same changes that discredited the old one.
 In times of rapid and radical transformation theoretical concepts are still struggling to catch up to the new reality.
 Under such conditions it becomes reasonable to steer clear of theory altogether.
-Thus theoretical justification.
+Thus theoretical concepts give way to poetical ones.
+Poetical concepts can't be theoretically justified either, but this is no defect, since poetical concepts simply don't admit of theoretical justification.
 Such concepts may be good (by their own lights) so long as they ring true.
 This opens the way for all kinds for frightful consequences, but from a strictly epistemic perspective, it seems at least as legitimate as a new theoretical ideology that fails on its own terms.
 This is why the best modern propaganda campaigns devote most of their energy to discrediting mainstream viewpoints, rather than bolstering the case for their own side.
 For examples of this, see Pomerantsev (2014, 2019).